ssl-hep/ServiceX_frontend/README.md

 #### Deleting Files from the local Data Cache

 It is not recommended to alter the cache.
-The software expects the cache to be in a certain state, and radomly altering it can lead to unexpected behavior.
+The software expects the cache to be in a certain state, and randomly altering it can lead to unexpected behavior.

 Besides telling the `servicex` library to ignore the cache in the above ways, you can also delete files from the local cache.
 The local cache directory is split up into sub-directories.
 Deleting files from each of the directories:

 - `query_cache` - this directory contains the mapping between the query text (or its hash) and the ServiceX backend's `request-id`.
 If you delete a file from here, it is as if the query was never made, and is the same as using the ignore methods above.
-- `query_cache_status` - contains the last retreived status from the backend.
+- `query_cache_status` - contains the last retrieved status from the backend.
 Deleting this will cause the library to refresh the missing status.
-This file is updated continuosly until the query is completed.
+This file is updated continuously until the query is completed.
-- `file_list_cache` - Each file contains a json list of all the files in the `minio` bucket for a partiuclar request id.
+- `file_list_cache` - Each file contains a json list of all the files in the `minio` bucket for a particular request id.
 Deleting a file from this directory will cause the frontend to re-download the complete list of files (the file in this directory isn't created until all files have been downloaded).
 -`data` - This directory contains the files that have been downloaded locally.
 If you delete a data file from this directory, it will trigger a re-download.
-Note that if the servicex endpoint doesn't know about the origianl query, or the minio bucket is missing, it will force the transform being re-run from scratch.
+Note that if the servicex endpoint doesn't know about the original query, or the minio bucket is missing, it will force the transform being re-run from scratch.

 ## Configuration